Noise-robust Graph Learning by Estimating and Leveraging Pairwise Interactions: Experiments and Results

-\textbf{Application of PI-GNN on label-noise baselines.} To observe whether PI-GNN is able to improve the generalization ability for different label-noise baseline models, we extended three representative approaches, i.e., T-revision~\cite{DBLP:conf/nips/XiaLW00NS19}, APL~\cite{DBLP:conf/icml/MaH00E020} and DivideMix~\cite{DBLP:conf/iclr/LiSH20} by adding the PI learning objective during training.
-Specifically, we used the sum of the original loss and the PI loss to optimize the GNN.
-The weight for PI loss is set to $\beta^{\prime}$.
-We chose GCN as the backbone and reported the test accuracy on Cora with both symmetric noise (noise rate $\epsilon=0.4$) and asymmetric noise (noise rate $\epsilon=0.4$) in Table~\ref{tab:two_archi} \textbf{Left}.
-As the result shows, PI-GNN is orthogonal to those robust baseline models, which is potentially useful for improving their performance without bells and whistles.
-For instance, The test set accuracy is improved by 4.6\% on DivideMix under the symmetric noise and thus demonstrates the universality of our proposed PI-GNN.
+\textbf{Application of \model on label-noise baselines.} To observe whether \model is able to improve the generalization ability for different label-noise baseline models, we extended three representative approaches, \emph{i.e.}, T-revision~\citep{DBLP:conf/nips/XiaLW00NS19}, APL~\citep{DBLP:conf/icml/MaH00E020} and DivideMix~\citep{DBLP:conf/iclr/LiSH20} by adding the PI regularization objective during training.
+Specifically, we used the sum of their original loss and the PI regularization loss ($\mathcal{L}_{\text{reg}}$, \emph{cf.} Equation~\ref{eq:all}) to optimize the GNN.
+The weight for PI regularization loss is set to the same value as our approach (\emph{cf.} Section~\ref{sec:setting}).
+We chose GCN as the backbone and reported the test accuracy on Cora and CiteSeer with both symmetric and asymmetric noise ($\epsilon=0.6$) in Figure~\ref{fig:add_baseline}.
+As the result shows, \model is orthogonal to those noise-robust baseline models, which is potentially useful for improving their performance without bells and whistles.
+For instance, The test set accuracy is improved by 4.3\% on DivideMix under the asymmetric noise for the CiteSeer dataset and thus demonstrates the universality of our proposed \model.

-\textbf{Different architectures for two branches.} PI-GNN allows for a flexible choice of the architectures for the mask generator and the task executor, where a light-weight mask generator can help a large task executor for node classification during the uncertainty-aware training.
-In what follows, we used three different mask generator-task executor pairs, namely GCN-GAT, GCN-GraphSAGE and GAT-GraphSAGE.
+\textbf{Different architectures for two branches.} \model allows for a flexible choice of the architectures for the PI label estimation model and the node classification model, where a light-weight PI label estimation model can help a large node classification model for node classification during training.
+In what follows, we used three different PI label estimation-node classification model pairs, namely GCN-GAT, GCN-GraphSAGE and GAT-GraphSAGE.
 The number of parameters for GCN, GAT, GraphSAGE is 0.02, 0.09 and 0.18 M, respectively.
-The comparison with using the same architectures are shown in Table~\ref{tab:two_archi} \textbf{Right}.
-From Table~\ref{tab:two_archi} \textbf{Right}, using a light-weight GNN for the mask generator is able to further improve the clean test accuracy, which is promising for efficient deployment of PI-GNN on real-world graph datasets.
+The comparison with using the same architectures are shown in Table~\ref{tab:two_archi}.
+From Table~\ref{tab:two_archi}, using a light-weight GNN for the PI label estimation model is able to further improve the clean test accuracy, which is promising for efficient deployment of \model on real-world graph datasets.